3.6.1. Rules for drawing places (organizations)

 If a closed organization completely occupied a building that is not currently in use, the building should be assigned the value Abandoned under the Condition attribute (see Cl.
 4.2.2.
 Condition).

 You can draw temporary “Locations” (dolphinariums, circuses, etc.) on the map if they will operate in that location for at least two months.

-Draw monuments at the entrances to cities, city districts, regions, etc. as monument, sculpture type items.
+Draw monuments at the entrance to cities, city districts, regions, businesses, health resorts, and other organizations as Monument, sculpture items.